Amrita-DevX/ml-with-scikit-learn/README.md

-# ml-with-scikit-learn
+# 🧠 Machine Learning with Scikit-Learn

-This repository tracks my journey as I learn and practice Machine Learning using Python and scikit-learn.
-It includes hands-on projects, key concepts, and practical notebooks.
+Welcome to my personal ML learning repository!
+I'm documenting my journey as I learn Machine Learning concepts and practice them using Python and scikit-learn.

+## 📌 Topics Covered
+- ✅ Linear Regression & Gradient Descent
+- ⏳  Logistic Regression for Classification
+- ⏳  Decision Trees and Random Forests
+- ⏳ Gradient Boosting Machines with XGBoost
+- ⏳ Unsupervised Learning using Scikit-Learn

+## 📂 Folder Structure
+Each folder represents a topic and contains:
+- Jupyter Notebooks with code
+- Markdown files for theory/notes
+- Visuals and graphs

+## 📈 Current Project
+**🔸 Insurance Charges Prediction using Linear Regression**

+## ✨ Stay Tuned!
+More updates and projects coming soon as I progress in my ML learning journey.